 As I pictured the scenario he described, my mind screamed out: “What the hell was this woman thinking!?”

-Does she not know how psychologically damaging it can be for clergy sexual abuse victims to expose themselves to such traumatizing material filled with graphic reference to clerical sexual abuse and heartbreaking testimonies of children?
+Does she not know how psychologically damaging it can be for clergy sexual abuse survivors to expose themselves to such traumatizing material filled with graphic reference to clerical sexual abuse and heartbreaking testimonies of children?
 Didn’t Sister Regina have the decency, the basic humanity at the very least to challenge the appropriateness of this task which can only trigger trauma in this young man?
 How blessed it would have been had she put a stop to this nightmare and took him aside and offered what no one else would at 795 Main Street: pastoral care.

 A side note to the Diocese of Buffalo chancery officials: